-Las Vegas Agency Owner Sasha Thaler, RN has a background in Maternal Child and Mother/Baby care and says, “It's so important that new parents and newborns in the Las Vegas Valley have a resource to help them through this very precious time in their lives.
-As a community, we have to support new parents and help welcome their little ones into the world.
-We are excited to bring newborn care and postpartum unity.”
+Agency Owner Sasha Thaler, RN leads the Las Vegas Valley's premiere team of Baby Nurses (RN and LPN) and Night Nannies serving postpartum families.
+Sasha has a background in Maternal Child and Mother/Baby care and says, “It's so important that new parents and newborns in the Las Vegas Valley have a resource to help them through this very precious time in their lives.
+As a community we have to support new parents and help welcome their little ones into the world.”

-Because there is no specific license regarding the care of 1-5 children or newborns at one time, Let Mommy Sleep applied for and won a local government contract award to teach Newborn Care Certificate Courses.
-Since then we have brought this program to Babies R Us and other local teaching venues in an effort to bring elevated skills and safety to newborn care.
+Lastly, because there is no specific license regarding the care of 1-5 children or newborns at one time, Let Mommy Sleep applied for and won a government contract award to teach Newborn Care Certificate Courses.
+The program was taught at Babies R Us and Las Vegas Baby Co. as well as other venues across the country and is now available online.

 What exactly happens while the Night Nurse is here?
 Do I even need newborn care?

-The role of the Registered Nurse or Newborn Care Provider (NCP) is to feed, soothe, bathe, change abd provide all other gentle care to baby through the night.
+The role of the Registered Nurse or Newborn Care Provider (NCP) is to feed, soothe, bathe, change and provide all other gentle care to baby through the night.
+We don't want you to get out of bed unless you want to.
 We also provide evidence based education and ongoing support to parents as needed.
 This means we:

-- provide any and all care of the child while we’re in your home; diapering, feeding, burping, soothing, swaddling, bathing and whatever else your baby needs.
+- provide any and all care of the child while we’re in your home; diapering, feeding, burping, soothing, swaddling, bathing, help baby sleep through the night and whatever else your baby needs.

 - evidence based education to parents

 - breast and bottle feeding support - support mom through her nursing session, assist with pump, clean and maintain bottles